ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-uninstall-language-packs-2019.md

 8. After you install a new language pack and rerun the **SharePoint Products Configuration Wizard**, you must deactivate and then reactivate any language-specific features before you use the new language pack.

-When you install language packs, the language-specific site templates are installed in the %COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\TEMPLATE\ _LanguageID_ directory, where  _LanguageID_ is the Language ID number for the language that you are installing.
+When you install language packs, the language-specific site templates are installed in the %COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\TEMPLATE\ _LanguageID_ directory, where  _LanguageID_ is the Language ID number for the language that you're installing.
 For example, the United States English language pack installs to the %COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\TEMPLATE\1033 directory.
 After you install a language pack, site owners and site collection administrators can create sites and site collections based on the language-specific site templates by specifying a language when they are creating a new SharePoint site or site collection.

 ## Uninstalling language packs
 <a name="section5"> </a>

 If you no longer have to support a language for which you have installed a language pack, you can remove the language pack by using the Control Panel.
 Removing a language pack removes the language-specific site templates from the computer.
 All sites that were created that have those language-specific site templates will no longer work (the URL will produce a HTTP 500 - Internal server error page).
 Reinstalling the language pack will make the site functional again.

 You cannot remove the language pack for the version of SharePoint Server that you have installed on the server.
-For example, if you are running the Japanese version of SharePoint Server, you cannot uninstall the Japanese language support for SharePoint Server.
+For example, if you're running the Japanese version of SharePoint Server, you cannot uninstall the Japanese language support for SharePoint Server.

 ## List of Languages